-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and a direct British Airways or easyJet flight to Heraklion.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and a direct, scheduled British Airways flight to Heraklion.
 On arrival we transfer to Hersonissos and your choice of the Hersonissos Maris Hotel (4T) or Aldermar Royal Mare Hotel (5T), where we stay for seven nights on a half-board basis.

 Day 2 Heraklion

 We head for the dynamic capital of Crete today, the fifth largest city in Greece.
 Its inner harbour is guarded by the well-preserved Venetian fortress of Rocca al Mare and the bustling city has a rich cultural history, some of which can be seen in the Archaeological Museum.
 With restaurants, cafés and many small shops, it is a delight to explore.